barrettb-zz/cover-story/README.md

 This is rough on purpose for now.
 Things that are in place:

+#### CONFIG See config/config.yml

+The config file is very important.
+It defines:
+- file Matchers for import
+- directory locations for file import

 #### IMPORT:
 We will rely entirely on file drop for import.